Privacy and Your Personal Information

 In accordance with the law we have strict security procedures to ensure that personal information is not damaged, destroyed or misused, and to prevent unauthorised access to your information.
 We have an internal breach reporting system to record all information security incidents and breaches.
 Serious data breaches are reported to the ICO within 72 hours, in accordance with the GDPR and the Data Protection Act 2018.

 The GDPR applies to all countries within the EU and European Economic Area (EEA).
 Therefore, countries in the EU and EEA are deemed to have appropriate and adequate legislation in place to protect your personal information.
 We will ensure that there is adequate security and comparable legislation in place before sending your information to other countries outside the EEA, for example the USA has Privacy Shield to demonstrate comparable security to the GDPR.
 In accordance with the Data Protection Act 2018 and GDPR, if we need to transfer data outside the EEA and the country it’s transferred to is not on an approved list for having adequate security controls in place, we will limit the amount of personal data we send.
-We will also impose contractual obligations or seek assurances from the recipients to ensure the security and confidentiality of your personal data to safeguard your information.
+We will also impose contractual obligations (standard contractual clauses) in accordance with the EDPB (European Data Protection Board) from the recipients to ensure the security and confidentiality of your personal data to safeguard your information.

 Legal Information about the Leaders Romans Group